hngi/Dionysus-Slackbot/README.md

 # TESTING THE BOT

+- Request an invite to join the bot testing slack workspace form @hic
 - clone the repo and CD into slackbot
 - run `npm install` to install npm packages
 - run `npm test` on the terminal to see a return json conversation history